LiuChXX/learning-based-mppi/README.md

 ``` Bash
 python main.py
 ```
 By default, this will cover three processes: **data collection**, **network training** and **evaluation** on the cart-pole swing up task.
-The trained model will be saved in the "results" folder.
-For a quick evaluation without training, please setup the `model_load_path` in `main.py` and use command:
+After training, the trained model will be saved in the "results" folder.
+For a quick evaluation without training, please setup the `model_load_path` in `main.py` with the path of the model to be evaluated and use command:
 ``` Bash
 python main.py --if_train
 ```